Narathiwat province: Provincial government

 Narathiwat is divided into 13 districts (amphoe), which are further divided into 77 subdistricts (tambon) and 551 villages (muban).

 Local government

 As of 26 November 2019 there are: one Narathiwat Provincial Administration Organisation (ongkan borihan suan changwat) and 16 municipal (thesaban) areas in the province.
 Narathiwat, Sungai Kolok and Tak Bai have town (thesaban mueang) status.
 Further 13 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 72 Subdistrict Administrative Organisations – SAO (ongkan borihan suan tambon).

+Education Systems

+Narathiwat has many schools which classified as primary school, elementary school, high school and university.